 - SIT Bonner Scholar Award – To recognize students participating in this community service program.

 - SIT Boren Scholar Award – To recognize students participating in the National Security Education Program (NSEP) funded award, which focuses on study abroad in areas of the world that are critical to US interests and underrepresented in study abroad.

 - SIT Fund – For students with demonstrated financial need who enroll in any SIT Study Abroad program.
 The SIT Fund aims to help promote study abroad opportunities worldwide.

-- SIT Study Abroad Alumni Scholarship – This is an automatic scholarship to recognize and support students who participate in two or more SIT Study Abroad programs.
-The scholarship will be applied to a student’s second term of study with SIT.
-The scholarship is $1,000 for a semester program or $500 for a summer program.
+- SIT Study Abroad Alumni Scholarship – This is an automatic scholarship to recognize and support students who participate in two or more SIT Study Abroad programs, including alumni of short-term summer programs.
+The scholarship will be applied to a student’s second full term of study with SIT.
+The scholarship is $1,000 for a fall or spring semester program or $500 for a full-term, international summer program.

 These scholarships are available through the generous support of individual donors, foundations, and others:

 - The Compton Fund – For students enrolled in SIT programs with environmental, post-conflict transformation, or sustainable development themes.